 Help!
 My Website has gone?

-2 years ago a new client phoned me in a panic ‘Lara my website has gone?
-How can I get it back?’ luckily I was able to recover his website for him.
+Two years ago, a new client phoned me in a panic: ‘Lara, my website has gone.
+How can I get it back?’
+Luckily, I was able to recover his website for him.

-This particular client had a website for many years but it had gone offline.
-When he contacted his website developer it seemed that the web developer ghosted him.
+This client had a website for many years but had gone offline.
+When he contacted his website developer, it seemed the web developer ghosted him.
 The phone number was disconnected and all!

-The client was not a tech-savvy guy, he doesn’t really use the internet but he has a business so knew that a website was a must.
-His past web developer had created his website along with invoices for the digital services that they had done for my client.
+The client was not tech-savvy; he doesn’t really use the Internet, but he has a business, so he knew a website was a must.
+His past web developer created his website along with invoices for the digital services that they had done for my client.

-So the web dev handled it all for him.
-My client knew he was getting leads and work from his website and other platforms but he couldn’t tell how much was derived from his website performance.
+So, the web dev handled it all for him.
+My client knew he was getting leads and work from his website and other platforms, but he couldn’t tell how much was derived from his website’s performance.

-Since the ghosting, we have recreated his website and scoured the internet looking for where the business was promoted and trying to gain access to things like the business’s Facebook page and Google Business Profile.
-It’s a lot of work but in the end, his business was suffering without an online presence which needed to be changed stat!
+Since the ghosting, we have recreated his website and scoured the internet to find where the business was promoted and to gain access to things like the business’s Facebook page and Google Business Profile.
+It’s a lot of work, but in the end, his company suffered without an online presence, which needed to be changed stat!

-As the saying goes, Knowledge is Power so here are some of the things you can do to safeguard this stressful situation happening to you.
+As the saying goes, Knowledge is Power, so here are some things you can do to safeguard this stressful situation.

 Take Control

-Businesses do go out of business and this is one of the many reasons I recommend you have your own domain name and hosting account.
-Check out my recommended website hosting
+Businesses do go out of business, which is one of the many reasons I recommend you have your domain name and hosting account.
+Check out my recommended website hosting.

-With your own accounts, you will never lose your access and I recommend you gain a basic understanding of the services you have outsourced.
+With your accounts, you will never lose your access, and I recommend that you gain a basic understanding of the services you have outsourced.

-If you have your website developed by a professional it doesn’t mean you need to learn everything about web design or development, just enough to know what to do in the event of something tragic happening.
+If your website is developed by a professional, you don’t need to learn anything about web design or development—just enough to know what to do if something tragic happens.

 A great website is a dynamic website.